DisplayLink/evdi/docs/details.md

 and `stride` is a width stride - tells what is the increment in bytes between data for lines in memory.

-Stride can be equal to width of a single line multiplied by the number of bytes necessary for encoding color value for one pixel (e.g. 4 for RGB32) if the data for lines are contigous in the memory, but you can use larger value to indicate extra space/padding between them.
+Stride can be equal to width of a single line multiplied by the number of bytes necessary for encoding color value for one pixel (e.g. 4 for RGB32) if the data for lines are contigous in the memory, but you can use larger value to indicate extra space/padding between them, e.g. oftentimes an additional requirement for the value of stride is it being divisbile by 8;
+note that those values might be specific to particular hardware/graphic drivers.
+Please consult documentation of your GPU for details.

 Last two structure members, `rects` and `rect_counts` are updated during grabbing pixels to inform about the number and coordinates of areas that are changed from the last update.